jomazzei/charredchops/README.md

 - Adjust the cancel functionality so that User canceled reservations are added to a canceled item list for analytics and management purposes.
 - Cancelation prompt will include form for cancelation reason, provides information for the restaurant.

+- Account registration will use e-mail instead of a seperate username.
+- Account managing system for Users to adjust their details.
 - All operations around bookings and account management will send e-mails to User's associated e-mail.
 This will include all CRUD operations by both Staff and their own User account that affected their reservation items.
-- Account managing system for Users to adjust details.
 - Capacity model and table availability tracking

+- Menu database models to allow customizable menu items to be displayed.
+- Iterate the menu items with Django Template Language.
+- Staff account will get a custom interface where they can add, delete and change items.

 <br>